thymeleaf/thymeleaf/README.markdown

-Thymeleaf Examples: Spring Thyme Seedstarter Manager (REACTIVE version)
+Thymeleaf Examples: Spring Thyme Seedstarter Manager (Spring Boot version)
 -----------------------------------------------------------------------

- This is a version of the STSM example application based on Spring 5.0, Spring Web Reactive and Spring Boot 2.0.
+ This is a version of the STSM example application based on Spring 5.0 and Spring Boot 1.4.2.

  To learn more: